Tottenham top after beating Man City, Villa fades in EPL

 A typical Guardiola vs. Mourinho game saw City enjoy the lion’s share of possession, only to be frustrated by Tottenham’s compact defense and sliced apart on counter-attacks.

-“Everyone worked their socks off,” Tottenham captain Harry Kane told Sky Sports.
+“Everyone worked their socks off,” Tottenham forward Harry Kane told Sky Sports.
 “We knew in the second half that chances would be available and thankfully we took some in the end.”

 Kane has either scored or assisted at least one goal in each of his last eight league games.
+Mourinho was marking a year in charge at Tottenham, while Guardiola acknowledged he had work to do to turn City’s season around after signing a two-year contract extension.

 Son Heung-min gave Tottenham the lead in the fifth minute when Kane pulled both City center-backs out of position, leaving the way clear for the South Korean to latch onto Tanguy Ndombele’s pass and score.
 With a one-goal advantage, Tottenham was happy to sit back and deflect City’s attacks.